Piercing Prices in Los Angeles: Cost by Type

 Cost factors by piercing type

-What moves the price within each popular piercing:
+What moves the price within each popular piercing — and where to read the full guide:

-- Ear & cartilage (lobe, helix, tragus, conch) — driven mostly by jewelry choice; cartilage must be done with a needle, never a gun.
+• Ear & cartilage — lobe, helix, tragus, conch, rook and daith.
+Driven mostly by jewelry choice; cartilage must be done with a needle, never a gun.
+See our ear piercing shop in LA for the full menu.

-For an exact quote on any of these, book a consultation or call us — we'll show you the jewelry options and price it on the spot.
+If you have sensitive skin or a nickel allergy, the metal grade matters even more — see our sensitive-skin jewelry guide.
+Prefer a Westside studio?
+We cover the whole process on our piercing in Santa Monica page.
+For an exact quote on any piercing, book a consultation or call us — we'll show you the jewelry options and price it on the spot.

 Before you book